facelessuser/pymdown-extensions/docs/src/markdown/extensions/highlight.md

 `pygments_lang_class` added in 9.2.
 ///

+## Preserve Leading/Trailing Newlines

+/// new | New 10.1
+///

+It is not uncommon for Markdown parsers to preserve both leading and trailing newlines in things like fenced code.
+This doesn't usually happen for indented code blocks.

+To be clear the [SuperFences](./superfences.md) extension does not strip leading and trailing new lines, this is the default behavior of the Pygments syntax highlighter, not the SuperFences extension's parsing logic.
+When Pygments is disabled, both leading and trailing newlines are preserved.

+While it is rare for people to actually need leading and trailing newlines, if such behavior was desired, it can be retained by disabling the [`stripnl`](#options) option in Highlight which will ensure that all Pygments lexers have this option disabled.

+Inline code blocks, such as those provided by [InlineHilite](./inlinehilite.md), will be unaffected.
+Indented code blocks will also not be affected as leading and trailing newlines are never retained in indented code blocks.

 ## Line Number Styles

 Pygments has two available styles when outputting source code with line numbers enabled: `table` and `inline`. `table`